writethedocs/www/docs/organizer-guide/meetups/starting.rst

 ~~~~~~~~~~~

 Include a `description <http://www.meetup.com/Write-The-Docs-PDX/events/231735823/>`_ of your topic, a speaker bio (if available), a
-`schedule <http://www.meetup.com/Write-the-Docs-SF/events/232289251/>`_, and details on your meeting location.
+`schedule <http://www.meetup.com/Write-the-Docs-SF/events/232289251/>`_, and details about your meeting location.

 Venue: